 We do the catering for 80 events a year.
 For each, we create a unique line-up of specialists, specially tailored to the client, the type of guest and the nature of the event.
 We also buy in special drinks from local entrepreneurs, arrange staffing and take care of the furniture and décor.

 The Lowlands organizers and Rabobank asked us to develop a new catering concept: a future-proof restaurant.
-That’s going to be our Brasserie 2050.
+That was our Brasserie 2050.
 In 2050, the world population will probably be 10 billion people.
 That will have a huge impact on consumption, and therefore on food production.

 On our menu, you’ll find classic dishes such as steak tartare, ravioli, boeuf bourguignon and crème brûlée.
 But every dish has a surprise in terms of its ingredients and the story it tells about food issues.
 Our steak tartare is called ‘meat me halfway’ and is half the size of a ‘normal’ dish.